 - Fighting for your rights during trial.

-Consult with a New Jersey Car Accident Lawyer About Your Options
+Consult with an Experienced Lawyer About Your Options

 Hopefully, these reasons provide a sufficient answer to your question: Should I get a lawyer for a car accident that wasn't my fault?
 However, if you need additional information, please contact O’Connor, Parsons, Lane & Noble to set up a free case assessment.
 You can reach any of our five New Jersey locations by calling toll-free at 1-800-586-5817.